MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [v1_enum]
     typedef enum COREWEBVIEW2_SELECTION_CONTEXT {

+        /// Indicates that a user right clicked on the page.
+        COREWEBVIEW2_SELECTION_CONTEXT_DEFAULT,

+        /// Indicates that a user right clicked on audio.
+        COREWEBVIEW2_SELECTION_CONTEXT_AUDIO,

         /// Indicates that a user right clicked on an image.
         COREWEBVIEW2_SELECTION_CONTEXT_IMAGE,

-        /// Indicates that a user right clicked on a link.

-        COREWEBVIEW2_SELECTION_CONTEXT_LINK,

-        /// Indicates that a user right clicked on a textbox.

-        COREWEBVIEW2_SELECTION_CONTEXT_TEXTBOX,

-        /// Indicates that a user right clicked on selected text.

-        COREWEBVIEW2_SELECTION_CONTEXT_TEXT,

-        /// Indicates that a user right clicked on an area on the page.

-        COREWEBVIEW2_SELECTION_CONTEXT_PAGE,

-        /// Indicates that a user right clicked on a video
+        /// Indicates that a user right clicked on a video COREWEBVIEW2_SELECTION_CONTEXT_VIDEO,

-        COREWEBVIEW2_SELECTION_CONTEXT_VIDEO,

-        /// Indicates that a user right clicked on a pdf

-        COREWEBVIEW2_SELECTION_CONTEXT_PDF,

-        /// list is not complete

     } COREWEBVIEW2_SELECTION_CONTEXT;

+    /// Indicates the menu item type
+    [v1_enum]
+    typedef enum COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND {
+        /// A normal menu item kind, can be enabled or not.
+        COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_NORMAL,

+        /// A checkbox.
+Can be checked or enabled COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_CHECKBOX,

+        /// A radio button type, can be checked or enabled COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_RADIO,

+        /// A Separator type, has no underlying functionality COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_SEPARATOR,

+        /// A Submenu type, will contain a list of its children COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND_SUBMENU,

+    } COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND;

     /// Context Menu Items displayed by the Edge browser, holds the properties of a context menu item [uuid(7aed49e3-a93f-497a-811c-749c6b6b6c65), object, pointer_default(unique)]